What is an ocarina?

 At some point Italian ocarinas made their way to Asia and were copied and developed upon.
-They became popular when a player called Sojiro performed music on the ocarina in a popular documentary film.
+They became popular when a player called Sojiro performed music on the ocarina in a popular documentary film called 'Great Yellow River'.
 Today, ocarina is widely played to a high standard in China, Japan and Korea.

-These additional holes extend the sounding range by adding additional notes to the instrument's low end, and otherwise the fingering system is the same.
-See An introduction to the ocarina's fingering system.
+These additional holes extend the sounding range by adding notes to the instrument's low end, and otherwise the fingering system is the same.
+The differences are explained in An introduction to the ocarina's fingering system.

 The instrument has come back into western awareness from this Asian tradition through media, including Totoro and the Zelda franchise.

-Most wind instruments can be overblown, a technique where the player blows harder to create higher pitched notes, however ocarinas cannot.
+On most wind instruments it is possible to 'overblow', to play notes in different octaves by blowing harder or softer.
+Ocarinas cannot do this though.
 Each diatonic note has its own hole, and the total range a single chamber can achieve is limited by physics to slightly more than an octave.